Link Prediction with Untrained Message Passing Layers: Experiments and Results

 \section{Experiments and Results}

 In the following, we provide details on our experimental setup.
-We evaluate GNN architectures on a variety data sets summarized in Table \ref{table: dataset description}.
-The data sets cover both attributed graphs where nodes have additional high-dimensional features (Cora small, CiteSeer small, Cora, CoraML, PubMed, CiteSeer, DBLP) and non-attributed graphs that do not contain any node features.
-Data sources and summary statistics of the data sets can be found in Table \ref{table: dataset description}.
-We use the area under the Receiver Operator Characteristic curve (ROC-AUC) to link prediction performance for all data sets.
+We evaluate GNN architectures on a variety data sets that cover both attributed graphs where nodes have additional high-dimensional features (Cora small, CiteSeer small, Cora, CoraML, PubMed, CiteSeer, DBLP) and non-attributed graphs that do not contain any node features.
+Data sources and summary statistics of the data sets can be found in the Appendix Table \ref{table: dataset description}.
+We use the area under the Receiver Operator Characteristic curve (ROC-AUC) for the non-attributed datasets and Hits@100 and ROC-AUC for the attributed datasets as our main performance measures.\footnote{The code for replicating the results is available at: \url{https://doi.org/10.5281/zenodo.15019863}}